B2B vs B2C vs B2P.

 Is your brand storytelling (read: story-doing)?

 This term gets thrown around a lot, partly for its eyebrow-raising qualities at conferences, and partly for its trendiness.
-But it’s not without merit this term exists, and here’s why most companies fail miserably at storytelling:
+But it’s not without merit this term exists, and here’s why most companies fail miserably at brand storytelling:

 - Generally copying what other brands are doing in the same space